MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 To use the narrative visual in Copilot reports and create Copilot reports:

 - Your tenant admin has to enable the Copilot setting at the tenant level.
-See the article "Copilot tenant settings (preview)" (fabric/admin/service-admin-portal-copilot)
+See the article [Copilot tenant settings (preview)](/fabric/admin/service-admin-portal-copilot)
 - The workspace has to be running on F64 or Premium capacity, for you to access Copilot for the Power BI service.
 - You need either read or write access to the workspace that's on F64 or Premium capacity.
 - If you have limited GPU capacity, Copilot may be throttled.